mplearning/ansible-docker-aws-elk-wp/README.md

 * On "elk_box" we install the following additional logging components:
   * AWS Cloudwatch Agent : to relay chosen logs to AWS Cloudwatch logs, which can in future enable setting alerts and notifications.

+ ## Logging / Monitoring

+ ## Roles

+ ## Testing